- How Does a Unit Investment Trust Work?

 In some cases, UIT holders may elect to receive an “in-kind” distribution.
 With an in-kind distribution, a unitholder receives a distribution of securities, rather than cash.
 For example, imagine a UIT that owns 100 shares of stock in 10 different companies, and that you own 1% of the entire portfolio.

 With an in-kind distribution, instead of cash, you would receive one share of actual stock in each of the underlying securities.
 However, in-kind distributions are often only available to large, institutional holders with sizable positions.
 Specific distribution rules may vary by issuer.

 Read Next: Investing ‘Rules’ You Shouldn’t Follow

-The 1940 act also clearly divided investment companies into three classifications and one was a Unit Investment Trust.
-A UIT are clearly defined and (unmanaged) portfolio of securities with a specified life.
-Unit Investment Trusts are constructed out of stocks and bonds by a third party (called a “sponsor”) and the set portfolios are then sold through brokers to investors.
+A UIT is a clearly defined and unmanaged portfolio of securities with a specified life.
+Unit investment trusts are constructed out of stocks and bonds by a third party — called a sponsor — and the set portfolios are then sold through brokers to investors.

 A mutual fund, on the other hand, is generally an actively managed portfolio with no specified maturity date.
 As with a unit investment trust, investors can buy or sell shares of a mutual fund every day, transacting at the then-current net asset value.

 Unlike UITs, mutual funds don’t generally have maturity dates.
 As open-ended investment companies, they continually issue and redeem shares on an as-needed basis.
 Mutual funds don’t offer in-kind distributions either.

 Unit investment trusts are taxed, just like any other capital investment.
 For any distributions of income, unitholders pay regular income tax.
 For capital gains distributions, the capital gains tax rate is used.
 If a unitholder sells a UIT before maturity, the proceeds will be treated as a gain or loss based on the original purchase price.